KinveyApps/SocialConnect-AngularJS/README.md

 ### Troubleshooting

+__I executed `npm install` but it failed.
+What do I do now?__

+1. You can simply execute the install script by running `node install.js` seperately.

 __Why I am not able to login using a username and password?__

 1. Make sure you have created a user using the [Kinvey Console](http://console.kinvey.com) for your Kinvey application.